Stochast1c/solarhud/README.md

    and modified to an acceptable standard

 Major things left to do:
-   tournament mode ready
-   tournament mode gui
-   control points
-   koth timers
-   winpanel
-   stopwatch mode timer
-   main menu - colors setup
-   outline popup panels (serverbrowser, console, options, etc.) team selection - done to a working state class selection - dont to a working state item charge demo stickies loading menu motd menu
+   tournament mode ready - done except font for textentry for team name, clientscheme??? tournament mode spec gui control points - trying to blow up the images looks horrible with their border, try if you can use editablepanels or if changing the border works koth timers winpanel stopwatch mode timer outline popup panels (serverbrowser, console, options, etc.) team selection - done to a working state class selection - dont to a working state item charge demo stickies loading menu - colored, added font, need to remove giant bg panels and modify the stats panel motd menu - removed completely, may consider adding back if I can change the source to the most recent tf.tv news